MicrosoftDocs/azure-reference-other/stream-analytics-docs/having-azure-stream-analytics.md

 ---
-title: "HAVING (Azure Stream Analytics) | Microsoft Docs"
+title: "HAVING (Azure Stream Analytics)"
 description: "Specifies a search condition for a group or an aggregate.
 HAVING can be used only with the SELECT expression."
 applies_to:
   - "Azure"
-services: stream-analytics
-author: mamccrea

 ms.service: stream-analytics
 ms.topic: reference
-ms.assetid: a5f2e124-86a0-4163-a125-3a0c9e4cc615
-caps.latest.revision: 6
-ms.workload: data-services
 ms.date: 04/22/2016
-ms.author: mamccrea
 ---
 # HAVING (Azure Stream Analytics)
   Specifies a search condition for a group or an aggregate.
 HAVING can be used only with the SELECT expression.
 HAVING is typically used in a GROUP BY clause.
 When GROUP BY is not used, HAVING behaves like a WHERE clause.